georg-jung/BlazorWoL/README.md

 * [Windows x86](https://github.com/georg-jung/BlazorWoL/releases/latest/download/win-x86.zip)
   * This app does not take advantage of 64bit, so I chose to deploy x86 due to the smaller footprint.
 * [Windows x86 IIS](https://github.com/georg-jung/BlazorWoL/releases/latest/download/win-x86-iis.zip)
-  * All the linked files except from the *Runtime Dependent* one are self contained.
-Thus, you don't need to have .Net Core installed.
-They are published as single file executables too (you get i.e. one ~85mb exe file instead of hudnreds of smaller files).
-To be able to host a .Net Core application in IIS it must not be published as a single file.
+  * All files listed here except from the *Runtime Dependent* one are self contained.
+Thus, you don't need to have the .Net runtime installed.
+They are published as single file executables too (you get one ~85mb exe file instead of hundreds of smaller files).
+To be able to host a .Net application in IIS it must not be published as a single file.
 So, if you want to host BlazorWoL in IIS, you may choose this download.
 * [Windows ARM](https://github.com/georg-jung/BlazorWoL/releases/latest/download/win-arm.zip)
 * [Linux x64](https://github.com/georg-jung/BlazorWoL/releases/latest/download/linux-x64.zip)
 * [Runtime Dependent (.Net 6.0)](https://github.com/georg-jung/BlazorWoL/releases/latest/download/fdd.zip) *previously known as framework dependent*